brev/numenta-web/packages/numenta.com/pages/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex.md

 1. Use of sparse distributed representations

-A [companion paper][5], to appear in Neural Computation in November 2016, provides more detailed machine learning comparisons of the above properties.
+A [companion paper][5], which appears in Neural Computation, November 2016, Volume 28, provides more detailed machine learning comparisons of the above properties.

 ### Q. Where can I find out more?